-- 11.6.23 The Soilscapes map indicates that the soils within the Study Area are generally classified as loamy and clayey soils, associated with coastal flat deposition and an area with naturally high groundwater.
+- 11.6.23 The Soilscapes map indicates that the soils within the study area are generally classified as loamy and clayey soils, associated with coastal flat deposition and an area with naturally high groundwater.
 The soil parent material group is medium to heavy and heaviest soils as shown in Figure 11.2. - 11.6.24 Agricultural land in England and Wales is classified according to the quality and versatility of the soil in a nationally recognised grading system (the Agricultural Land Classifications (ALCs)).
 The grading system was produced by the former Ministry of Agriculture, Fisheries and Food (MAFF, now Defra).
 Grade 1 represents best quality agricultural land, through to Grade 5 which represents agricultural land of the poorest quality.
 The ALC system classifies land into five grades, with Grade 3 subdivided into subgrades 3a and 3b.
-BMV agricultural land is defined as Grades 1, 2 and 3a. - 11.6.25 The classification of soils within the Application Site is ALC Grade 1 (Excellent) (ALC, 2011), and are described as loamy and clayey soils, developed from coastal flat deposits in an area with naturally high groundwater.
-According to the Soilscapes map, the soils are of moderate natural fertility (National Soil Resources Institute, 2017). - 11.6.26 No detailed assessment of the Application Site's ALC classification was carried out; however, a detailed assessment of the adjacent land, carried out in 1991 (Natural England, 2016), showed that the ALC of soils encountered was lower than ALC Grade 1 for the majority of the area surveyed.
+BMV agricultural land is defined as Grades 1, 2 and 3a. - 11.6.25 The classification of soils within the Principal Application Site is ALC Grade 1 (Excellent) (ALC, 2011), and are described as loamy and clayey soils, developed from coastal flat deposits in an area with naturally high groundwater.
+According to the Soilscapes map, the soils are of moderate natural fertility (National Soil Resources Institute, 2017).

-- 11.6.27 The provisional and strategic ALC mapping indicate that there is potential for BMV land present.
-However, it is the detailed-ALC field survey data which is used to support developments.
-Detailed site-specific data carried out according to the Agricultural Land Classification of England and Wales: revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988) and provides a most robust assessment of the likely anticipated conditions of agricultural soils. - 11.6.28 The provisional ALC mapping (1:250,000 scale ALC mapping) indicates the Application Site as being predominantly Grade 1 Agricultural Land, as shown in Figure 11.3.
-Figure 11.3 also identifies where detailed post 1988 mapping has been undertaken, in relation to the Application Site.
-This figure lists ALC classification of soils of the Application Site according to the classified as soils as Grade 1, 2 or 3a.
+- 11.6.26 No detailed assessment of the Principal Application Site's ALC classification was carried out; however, a detailed assessment of the adjacent land, carried out in 1991 (Natural England, 2016), showed that the ALC of soils encountered was lower than ALC Grade 1 for the majority of the area surveyed. - 11.6.27 The provisional and strategic ALC mapping indicates that there is the potential for BMV land to be present.
+However, it is the detailed-ALC field survey data which is used to provide a robust assessment of the likely anticipated conditions of agricultural soils, which has not been undertaken on the site. - 11.6.28 The provisional ALC mapping (1:250,000 scale ALC mapping) indicates the Principal Application Site as being predominantly Grade 1 Agricultural Land, as shown in Figure 11.3.
+Figure 11.3 also identifies where detailed post 1988 mapping has been undertaken, in relation to the Principal Application Site.
+This figure lists ALC classification of soils of the Principal Application Site according to Grade 1, 2 or 3a.